Best Microcontroller Projects

 The RTC also makes the software easier as it takes care of all calendar functions; accounting for leap years etc.

-The DS1307 (RTC) Real Time Clock IC (an I2C real time clock) is an 8 pin device using an I2C interface (although the data sheet does not mention I2C to avoid royalty payments!).
+The DS1307 (RTC) Real Time Clock IC (an I2C RTC) is an 8 pin device using an I2C interface (although the data sheet does not mention I2C to avoid royalty payments!).
 It has 8 read/write registers that store the following information:

 Address Register function